Framer Speed Optimization: The Ultimate Guide (2026)

 Mobile responsiveness – Have all changes been tested on mobile devices?

-For an in-depth guide on maintaining site speed, check out Creating a Maintenance Checklist for Ongoing Speed Optimisation in Framer.
+For an in-depth guide on maintaining site speed, check out Creating a Maintenance Checklist for Ongoing Speed Optimization in Framer.

 7. Common Mistakes That Slow Down Framer Sites